BillyLiuKW/ENGG-1340-project-group-137-/README.md

                 m.mp += mp_increase;
         }
         ```
+    * Enemy's action
+        Enemy action is base on a probability model.
+        Enemy will execute normal attack or different types of skill base on this probability model/
+        This model will change depend on different situtation
+        e.g.
+            1) When the health points of the enemy is lowerer, it has a higher chance to use defend or regenerate skill.
+               On the other hand, if the health points of the main character is lower, Enemy will use attack skill more fequently.
+            2) probability of specific skill will vary base on how many times it is used
+               i.e. more it derivative from the mean usage, lesser chance it will be used.
+    * Recover
+        After each battel, player will recieved a hp and mp recover.
+        The recover value is base on triangular distribution such that the median will have a highest probability.

 * File input/output
      * File Input (when player was defeated and chose to retry the game, their stored game status will be loaded)
         ```cpp